 Why it’s so important

 The property industry relies heavily on natural resources to construct and manage buildings.
 These resources are finite and precious, and it’s increasingly clear that we need to find more sustainable solutions.
 Water is a particular concern.
-In the World Economic Forum’s Global Risks Report 2018, it was ranked as the world’s number one social risk, and according to a recent World Resources Industry report, Australia is one of the most water-stressed nations.
+It’s been ranked as the world’s number one social risk, and according to a recent World Resources Industry report, Australia is one of the most water-stressed nations.
 We also have significant opportunities to consider waste within the circular economy, and to protect, enhance, and restore biodiversity, a key part of the world’s natural capital.

 How we’re positioned to drive change